Alabama Air National Guard

 The Alabama Air National Guard (AL ANG) is the aerial militia of the State of Alabama, United States of America.
 It is, along with the Alabama Army National Guard, an element of the Alabama National Guard.

 As state militia units, the units in the Alabama Air National Guard are not in the normal United States Air Force chain of command unless federalized.
-They are under the jurisdiction of the Governor of Alabama through the office of the Alabama Adjutant General unless they are federalized by order of the President of the United States.
+They are under the jurisdiction of the governor of Alabama through the office of the Alabama Adjutant General unless they are federalized by order of the president of the United States.
 The Alabama Air National Guard is headquartered in Montgomery, and its commander is Major General Sheryl E. Gordon.

 Overview

 Under the "Total Force" concept, Alabama Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Alabama ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Alabama Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the Alabama ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, the elements of the Alabama ANG are subject to being activated by order of the governor as state militia units to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.